easydoc-ai/easydoc/README.md

   4. **Copy Your API Key**:
      After the key is generated, a unique API key will be displayed.
 Copy the key to your clipboard.
   5. **Use the API Key**:
-     You can now use this API key to authenticate your requests when interacting with the Easydoc API.
+     You can now use this API key to authenticate you r requests when interacting with the Easydoc API.

   Make sure to keep your API key secure and do not expose it in public repositories or unauthorized places.

 - Use the REST API
-  Sure!
-Here's the content for the "Use the REST API" section:

-  You can interact with the Easydoc API using the following two endpoints:
+  You can interact with the EasyDoc API using the following two endpoints:

    #### 1. **POST api/v1/parse**
    This API allows you to upload a file and create a parsing task.